NetSuite ERP and Intacct ERP Comparison

-It’s a familiar story: An entry-level accounting system no longer meets the needs of a business that may have started using it only a few years before.
-There’s more inventory to manage, or more customers to track, or new global markets to conquer, or new ideas for services and products to launch.
-Perhaps the system can’t meet the complex regulatory or legal requirements necessary to push into a new stage of growth.
-Often, issues arise when the company is trying to obtain and manage a new loan or additional funding round and it can’t easily provide the financial reporting needed to get the money.
+It is a familiar story: An entry-level accounting system no longer meets the needs of a business that may have started using it only a few years before.
+There is more inventory to manage, more customers to track, new global markets to conquer, or new ideas for launching services and products.
+The system cannot meet the complex regulatory or legal requirements necessary to push into a new growth stage.
+Often, issues arise when the company is trying to obtain and manage a new loan or additional funding round and cannot easily provide the financial reporting needed to get the money.

 Every business is different, but every successful one will eventually hit this pivotal point.
 And what you decide to do can make all the difference in shaping your company’s story.

-At this fork, leaders often face a critical decision: Do we implement an ERP system?
+Leaders often face a critical decision at this fork: Do we implement an ERP system?

-It’s helpful first to review the term because it has evolved over the past decade.
-Modern ERP systems are capable of fully automating a company’s operations — from financials to human capital management (HCM) to customer relationship management (CRM), order and inventory management, procurement, projects, marketing, e-commerce, and more.
-With a unified system, all these different modules access the same database so that consistent information is used for all business processes.
+Reviewing the term first is helpful because it has evolved over the past decade.
+Modern ERP systems can fully automate a company’s operations — from financials to human capital management (HCM) to customer relationship management (CRM), order and inventory management, procurement, projects, marketing, e-commerce, and more.
+With a unified system, all these different modules access the same database to use consistent information for all business processes.

 With time, the mere mention of the term “ERP” was enough to fill any leader with dread.
-Water cooler talks were awash in tales that weren’t so tall about painful system implementations.
+Water cooler talks were awash in tales that were not so tall about painful system implementations.
 Sure, once they were up and running, the benefits these systems brought to businesses far outstripped the downsides of implementation.
-But still, subsequent upgrades sometimes ground the operations of even global businesses to a halt.
+But still, subsequent upgrades sometimes ground the operations of even global companies to a halt.

 The cloud made it much easier and more cost-effective to implement functionality once available to only the largest organizations.
 Companies could buy and turn on what they needed and scale functionality as they grew their operations to sell more products or services, take on new customers, serve more geographies, and more.
 Enterprise software started to gain traction for running CRM or HCM processes but putting mission-critical finance and accounting data into the cloud, or running manufacturing or warehouse operations there, was still off the table for several reasons, which break down into two buckets: A lack of options and a lack of confidence in cloud-based applications.

 Until NetSuite.
-Seeing an opportunity to build cloud-based ERP after struggling to find a single system on which to run his new startup, former Oracle employee Evan Goldberg got the backing of Oracle founder Larry Ellison to develop something new.
-That new system eventually became NetSuite.
+Seeing an opportunity to build cloud-based ERP after struggling to find a single system on which to run his new start-up, former Oracle employee Evan Goldberg got the backing of Oracle founder Larry Ellison to develop something new.
+That new system eventually became NetSuite ERP System.
 The company itself went public in 2007.
-NetSuite went back to its roots when it was acquired by Oracle in 2016 for $9.3 billion.
-It’s now run as a separate entity within Oracle, and it benefits from Oracle’s backing to expand its capacity to serve global markets.
+NetSuite returned to its roots when Oracle acquired it in 2016 for $9.3 billion.
+It is now run as a separate entity within Oracle, and it benefits from Oracle’s backing to expand its capacity to serve global markets.

 Fast forward, and NetSuite continues to lead Sage Intacct both in the number of customers and global reach.
-NetSuite is a full, end-to-end ERP system, with implementation services and support on a global scale.
-Sage Intacct offers some ERP capabilities, including robust accounting functionality, but lacks modules in key functional areas.
-It also can’t match the global capacity that NetSuite has built up over the last two decades.
+NetSuite is a complete, end-to-end ERP system with implementation services and support worldwide.
+Sage Intacct offers some ERP capabilities, including robust accounting functionality, but lacks modules in critical functional areas.
+It also cannot match the global capacity that NetSuite has built up over the last two decades.

-The two software packages are very different but often go head-to-head in buying decisions.
-How can you decide what’s best for your business?
+The two software packages are quite different but often go head-to-head in buying decisions.
+While this may not be a direct battle, we help you pick a side in your ‘NetSuite vs. Intacct search.
+How can you decide what is best for your business?
 Here are a few questions to ask.

 What industries do you serve?

-Access to industry best practices out-of-the-box is a major benefit of picking the right software.
-Both NetSuite and Intacct provide support in this manner for major industries, but there are a few distinctions.
+Access to industry best practices out-of-the-box is a significant benefit of picking the right software.
+NetSuite ERP and Intacct ERP provide support in this manner for major industries, but there are a few distinctions.

-Intacct has more depth in the construction and real estate and healthcare markets, though NetSuite continues to gain customers in each.
-NetSuite also has a rich presence in the manufacturing, retail, and e-commerce and advertising, media, and publishing industries, where Intacct has less of a footprint.
-In addition, NetSuite has built out software for so-called “microverticals,” including apparel and footwear, food and beverage manufacturing, health and beauty, and more.
+Intacct ERP has more depth in the construction, real estate, and healthcare markets, though NetSuite continues to gain customers.
+NetSuite also has a rich presence in the manufacturing, retail, e-commerce and advertising, media, and publishing industries, where Intacct has less of a footprint.
+In addition, NetSuite has built out software for so-called “micro verticals,” including apparel and footwear, food and beverage manufacturing, health, and beauty, and more.

 Who implements it, and how is it supported?